The glory and shame of factories and engineering sites that I saw in China.

 It is not all bright, though.
-Plenty of Chinese factories look like a historical postcard from 19th-century Europe, where smokestacks symbolize prosperity, but also cover the sky and surrounding soil with pollution.
+Plenty of Chinese factories look like a historical postcard from 19th-century Europe, where smokestacks symbolize prosperity but also cover the sky and surrounding soil with pollution.

 Standing near a local coal-fired power station and seeing the dark clouds coming from the boilers make you question the development priorities of the leadership.
 China's building some of the world's biggest wind turbines, but seems to be rather slow in installing the same efficient emissions filters commonly used across Western Europe.
 Because of this, the air quality in China is by far the worst I've experienced.

-You go to a forest in the middle of the mountains, and there's WiFi coverage, but there are no resources to cover basic human needs, like available drinkable water?
+You go to a forest in the middle of the mountains, and there's WiFi coverage, but there are no resources to cover basic human needs, like available drinkable water.

 Ending on a positive note, many former industrial sites are beautifully converted for the public.
 I really like seeing old factories recreated as places for culture, recreation, retail, and office use.
-It utilises the unusual elegance of the structure for the good of locals while providing hands-on education about the neighbourhood's history.
+It utilises the unusual elegance of the structure for the good of locals while providing hands-on education about the neighborhood's history.

 Factories often shaped the city development, and so even if they are no longer needed in that location, it is good to give them some credit.
 Doing it by reusing their parts is a win-win.